mmyrte/chelsa_cmip6/README.md

 ## chelsa_cmip6 in R via the reticulate package
 ------------
-You can also use the chelsa_cmip6 package in R if you want to itegrate it into your R workflow.
+You can also use the chelsa_cmip6 package in R if you want to integrate it into your R workflow.
 To do so open an R console or R Studio and follow the steps below.
 Important: You still need to have python and the chelsa_cmip6 package installed (see instructions above).
+Tested with R 4.2.1 in Windows 10

 Install and load the reticulate package
 ```R